 Added to this, recruitment to the insurgency is facilitated by the easy dissemination of radical Islamist propaganda and ideological material via the internet: through jihadi websites and forums, through oil-rich Saudi-funded Salafi organisations who spread their puritanical form of Islam to millions in the West through the use of their own websites, YouTube and other video sharing platforms, and through satellite TV channels that host hate preachers who regularly call for the genocide of Jews, other non-Muslims, and “heretical” Muslims.
 This gives ideological fuel to those who wish to access it, both online and through the network of Saudi-affiliated Salafi and Deobandi mosques that have proliferated across the country; the Didsbury Mosque where Salman Abedi worshipped hosted preachers who called for Sharia Law and the destruction of the West.

 As Kenan Malik and Nawaz argue, this has been going on for decades and stretches back to the 1980’s if not earlier.
 Thanks to the politics of multiculturalism instantiated in the 80’s, there has been a growth in communalism in the UK with each minority group progressively cutting its ties with mainstream society, reverting to cultural norms that might best be left in the middle-ages, while being represented by self-elected speakers who often have ties with organisations who represent the most extreme views present within those communities.
-This particularly pertains to the Muslim community in Britain, where although not all Muslims buy into this radical form of Islam, many in the younger generation certainly do.
+This particularly pertains to the Muslim community in Britain, where although not all Muslims buy into this radical form of Islam, significant numbers in the younger generation certainly do.

 A recent example of how this communalism backfires comes in two forms: the head of the government’s Prevent counter-extremism strategy in Manchester, Samiya Butt has posted a message supporting an “Islamophobia Awareness Month” project led by Muslim Engagement and Development (Mend), an organisation that has shown support for extreme Islamist positions and has been accused of including ISIS imagery in its campaign posts.
 The director of engagement for Mend, Azad Ali, has publicly expressed support for killing British soldiers and called Anwar Al-Awlaki one of his favorite speakers.
 In order to avoid confusion, an official in charge of the government run counter-extremism scheme is herself affiliated with an extremist Islamist organisation.
 And this in the city where the Manchester bomber lived and who attended Salford University whose official policy is to boycott Prevent.